pseewald/vim-anyfold/README.md

     hi Folded term=underline
     ```

 4. *lines to ignore*: By default, anyfold uses the `foldignore` option to identify lines to ignore (such as comment lines and preprocessor statements).
-Vim`s default is `foldignore = #`.
+Vim's default is `foldignore = #`.
 Lines starting with characters in `foldignore` will get their fold level from surrounding lines.
 If `anyfold_fold_comments = 1` these lines get their own folds.
 For instance, in order to ignore C++ style comments starting with `//` and preprocessor statements starting with `#`, set

     ```vim
     autocmd Filetype cpp set foldignore=#/
     ```
     This approach is fast but does not work for e.g. C style multiline comments and Python doc strings.
 If you'd like anyfold to correctly ignore these lines, add

     ```vim
     let anyfold_identify_comments = 2
     ```
     to your vimrc.
 Please note that this may considerably slow down your Vim performance (mostly when opening large files).
 5. *Customization:* For expert configuration, anyfold triggers an event `anyfoldLoaded` after initialisation.
 This enables user-defined startup steps such as

     ```vim